 What is fast charging?
 What is rapid charging?
 What is ultra-rapid charging?
 EV charging speeds explained

-AC fast charging, DC rapid charging and DC ultra-rapid charging are three phrases often associated with electric-car charging, but what's the difference between them?
+AC fast charging, DC rapid charging and DC ultra-rapid charging are three phrases often associated with electric-car charging, but what's the difference between them ?

-While almost all electric cars are compatible with the various types of charger on offer, these different chargers operate at different speeds and therefore some will take longer than others to fully replenish your battery.
+While almost all electric cars are compatible with the various types of charger on offer, different chargers operate at different speeds and therefore some will take longer than others to fully replenish your battery.

 So what’s the difference between them, how do they work and where can you find them?
 Here, we explain all you need to know about fast, rapid and ultra-rapid electric-car charging in the UK.